-Where citrus trees once filled Belvedere’s Orangerie with colour, it’s now international art that brightens the building.
+Citrus trees once filled Belvedere’s Orangerie with colour.
+Now international art brightens the building.

 Recent past exhibitions

-- Into the Night – Cabarets and Clubs in Modern Art (art and culture in the context of these venues)
+- Into the Night: art and culture in the context of cabarets and clubs.

-- Johanna Kandl – material.
-What we paint with and why (explores the stories and issues behind the materials used in works of art)
+- Johanna Kandl: the stories and issues behind the materials used in works of art

-- Talking Heads – contemporary dialogues with F. X. Messerschmidt (modern works of art examining the human face as motif, set in the context of Messerschmidt’s character heads busts from the 1700s)
+- Talking Heads: modern works of art examining the human face as motif, set in the context of Messerschmidt’s character head busts from the 1700s)

 The Orangerie itself

-If Prince Eugene’s house guests weren’t impressed by the baroque majesty of Belvedere’s palaces, they could at least be suitably blown away by the botanical majesty of the host’s plants.
-(And if that failed, there was also a private zoo).
+If the house guests of Prince Eugene weren’t impressed by the Baroque majesty of Belvedere’s palaces, they could at least be suitably blown away by the botanical majesty of the host’s plants.
+(And if that failed, he also had a private zoo).

 Inside today’s Orangery is a modern museum gallery showing a temporary art exhibition.

-This means you won’t actually find any orange trees – there is little left to see of the original interior and the Orangery was rebuilt after the death of Prince Eugene, anyway.
+This means you won’t actually find any orange trees: little remains of the original interior, and the Orangery was rebuilt after the death of Prince Eugene, anyway.

-But…there’s a windowed corridor running down one side of the building.
+But…a windowed corridor runs down one side of the building.
 Standing at the main entrance end of this corridor gives you views across the privy gardens and out to Upper Belvedere palace (unless the blinds are down).

 For a nice view of the Orangery itself, simply go into the adjoining gardens, walk up to the first terrace and look back down.